bioDS/Centroid-Code/tetres/README.rst

 tetres
 ===========

-This is version 1.0.0 of the package tetres.
+This is version 0.0.1 of the package tetres.
 The submodule trees contains the data structures to work with discrete time trees, i.e. RNNI trees, and contains the distance implementation.
-The submodule summary contains implementations of the centroid algorithm, a version of Sturms algorithm (frehcet mean) and an annotaion method for RNNI trees.
+The submodule summary contains implementations of the centroid algorithm, a version of Sturms algorithm (frechet mean) and an annotaion method for RNNI trees.

 Installation
 ------------